Gan (Early Childhood Center):

-In general, children applying to the Gan (Early Childhood) should be at least 2 years and 8 months on the first day of school; children entering Kindergarten should be five in September of the year they enter.
-Exceptions are made as we evaluate each child to determine readiness for our school and use these evaluations to inform placement decisions.
+Children applying to the Gan (Early Childhood) must turn three by December 31st of the school year they enter; children entering Kindergarten should be five in September of the year they enter.
+Exceptions are sometimes made as we evaluate each child to determine readiness for our school and use these evaluations to inform placement decisions.

 Free busing is available for most students beginning in Kindergarten through the New York City Office of Pupil Transportation (OPT).
 Bus service is coordinated taking into account the age of your child(ren), the distance from your home to the school and the total number of students along your route.